-The Globe In Peace Project is a priority project operating within the University of British Columbia (UBC), Faculty of Education.
+The Globe In Peace Project is a priority project operating within the Simon Fraser University (SFU) Faculty of Education, previously the University of British Columbia (UBC) Faculty of Education.
 It is estimated to take 6 years with a total budget of 3.5 million dollars.
-It involves the large-scale implementation and scientific evaluation of a psychosocial reconciliation program called ABPRA.
-See more on ABPRA page.
+It involves the large-scale implementation and scientific evaluation of a psychosocial reconciliation program called ABPRA (See more on ABPRA page).
 The project is a continuation of the successful ABPRA Pilot Study conducted by Dr. Masahiro Minami (UBC) in 2011-13.

 Psychosocial reconciliation and healing from the scars and traumas of the 1994 Genocide is the national priority of Rwanda today and essential for bringing peace to people’s minds and for rebuilding Rwandan society.
 Visit the 1994 Genocide page to learn more about the Genocide.